qinscode/SeekSpider/README.md

-Sure, I'll optimize the README for better structure and clarity.
-Here's an updated version:

-# SeekSpider: A Scrapy Project for Job Scraping
+# SeekSpider: A Scrapy Project for Job Crawling

 ## Table of Contents